CIF-Rochester/Documents/README.md

 CIF's acceptable use policy document, specifying what constitutes acceptable use of our systems and services.

 #### Common
-Common style file for CIF documents
+Common style files for CIF documents.